Shoulder dislocation

 Risk factors

-If you develop a constant fear that your shoulder will dislocate in certain positions (called "apprehension"), or if you regularly feel that your shoulder is "slipping" or "wanting to pop out," these are signs of real instability that warrant surgical evaluation.
+If you develop a constant fear that your shoulder will dislocate in certain positions, known as apprehension, or if you regularly feel that your shoulder is slipping or about to pop out, these are signs of real instability that warrant surgical evaluation.

 How can recurrent dislocations be prevented?